ssuryanarayanan/Qi-Docs/docs/Searching.rst

-         (without quotes) would search for documents containing Roach Motel anywhere in any order, "Roach Motel" (with quotes) will only match documents that contain the whole phrase together and in that order (text analysis still applies).
+         (without quotes) would search for documents containing Roach Motel anywhere in any order, "Roach Motel" (with quotes) will only match documents that contain the whole phrase together and in that order.
 ``( )``  Precedence operator.
 For example, motel+(wifi|luxury)
          searches for documents containing the motel term and either wifi or luxury (or both).